tusharsadhwani/blog/src/pages/post/ast.md

     )
 ```

-We have an `Expr` in our body, which is Python's way of saying "This is an expression that's being used as a statement.
+We have an `Expr` in our body, which is Python's way of saying "This is an expression that's being used as a statement".
 The actual expression is inside it, a `Call` to `print`.

 The last thing left in this example AST is the last line: `orelse=[]`. `orelse` refers to `else:` blocks anywhere in the AST.
-The name `orelse` was chosen because `else` itself is a keyword and can't be used as attribute names.
+The name `orelse` was chosen because `else` itself is a keyword and can't be used as an attribute name.

 Oh, did you know that `for` loops in Python can have an else clause?